Software Quality Assurance – Testing

-Based on all mentioned above, as a software engineer it is more than imperative to understand the value of agile software testing, and to adopt the more recent methodologies and practices to your daily work.
+As a software engineer, it is more than imperative to understand the value of agile software testing, and to adopt the more recent methodologies and practices to your daily work.
 Under this perspective, the main objective of this Course is to build a thorough testing culture and to equip software engineers with the necessary design principles and practical knowledge.
-This will aid software engineers to feel confident to build reliable and robust testing tools and frameworks, able to identify bugs from the very early steps of software development.
+Participation will aid software engineers to feel confident in their work and enable them to build reliable and robust testing tools and frameworks, by being able to identify bugs from the very early steps of software development.

-- Explains qualitatively and in high level the diverse testing practices and testing layers, clarifying the purpose of each, as well as how they complement each other.
+- Explains qualitatively and at a high level the diverse testing practices and testing layers.

-- Splits the testing activities in those that falls within the actual software development domain (e.g. unit tests) and those that behave as independent frameworks that co-exist with the actual software project, but are maintained and/or evolved independently.
+- Splits the testing activities in those that fall within the actual software development domain and those that behave as independent frameworks.

-- Explains different types of testing that a testing framework should quantitate and/or validate (accompanied by indicative real-world examples).
+- Explains with real-world examples the different types of testing that a framework should quantitate and/or validate.

-- Shapes and identifies the environment / framework that will host the automation tests.
+- Shapes and identifies the environment / framework that will host the tests.

 - Introduces testing frameworks.